Irish stout stew made extra cozy with potatoes and split peas. Set it and forget it with this plant-based slow-cooker recipe.

 Enter this slow cooker Irish stout stew.
 I love it for St. Patrick’s Day, because it’s packed with early spring produce, and you can just set it and forget it.
 I did all the hard work (veggie-chopping and onion-browning) in less than 20 minutes.
 Switch on the slow cooker and come home to dinner—not to mention the best kitchen smells.
 It really couldn’t be easier or more comforting.

-I’m thinking about eating this with roasted cabbage Caesar salads on the side.
-You know, if I’m feeling fancy.
-It is a holiday, after all.
+I’m thinking about eating this with roasted cabbage Caesar salads on the side. it’s a celebration, after all.

-Irish stout stew made extra cozy with potatoes and split peas for St Patrick's Day.
-Set it and forget it with this healthy, vegetarian, slow-cooker recipe!
+Slow-cooked Irish stout stew made extra cozy with potatoes and split peas for St Patrick's Day and beyond.

 - 2 tablespoons vegetable oil (such as grapeseed oil)